-If you are new to Chinese cooking, I hope you will find and use the recipes and tips in Homemade Chinese Soups website to prepare some nice Chinese soups for your family, friends and most importantly, for yourself.
+Home to Easy Chinese Soup Recipes.
+If you are new to Chinese cooking, I hope you will find and use the recipes and tips here to prepare some delicious Chinese soups for your family, friends and most importantly, for yourself.

 Many Chinese restaurants serve wonderful luxurious soups with expensive ingredients and elaborate cooking techniques.
 They are both a feast for the eyes and for the stomach.
 A gastronomical experience!

 But magical moments happened with homemade Chinese soups.
-Home-styled, with simple ingredients, using simple cooking methods, using basic cooking utensils, served piping hot with love, and enjoyed in the company of loved ones.
+Home-styled, with simple ingredients, using simple cooking methods, using basic cooking utensils, served piping hot with love, and enjoyed in the company of loved ones or alone.

-Hi, my name is Phoebe and I live on a small tropical island republic in Southeast Asia called Singapore.
-There are many Chinese living here, mostly descendants of immigrants from Southern China.
-I grew up with chinese soups at our dinner table.
-They were common sight and for many years they were just part of the meal, nothing special.
+I live on a small tropical island republic in Southeast Asia called Singapore.
+The Chinese living here are mostly descendants of immigrants from Southern China.
+I grew up with Chinese soups at our dinner table.
+They were a common sight and for many years they were just part of the meal, nothing special.
 I took what I know and enjoy for granted until I stayed abroad for a couple of years.
 Then I became homesick and craved familiar food.